AB3478/Stock-Analysis/README.md

 ## Overview of Project

 #### Steve is interested in using Visual Basic Applications (VBA) to automate the process of evaluating stock data.
-To facilitate Steve’s data analysis, we’ll refactor the code to ensure the VBA script is as fast and efficient as possible.
+To facilitate Steve’s data analysis, we’ll refactor the code to ensure the VBA script is as fast, efficient, and user-friendly as possible.

 ## Results